HDMI vs Optical Cables: Which one to Consider?

 • Fiber optical cables support surround sound with up to 5.1 channels.

 • While HDMI supports Dolby Digital Plus, TrueHD formats, and DTS HD.
-Almost all the television programming gets broadcast in surround sound but there are many Blu-ray discs offering enhanced sound quality.
+Almost all the television programming gets broadcast in surround sound, but there are many Blu-ray discs offering enhanced sound quality.
 So, if you love watching your content on Blu-ray, HDMI is the one for you.

 • Video